-25. That the footnote at the bottom of page 154 be revised to read: " For fuller information in regard to plans and work of the senior and junior Missionary Volunteer Societies, see MV Leaflet 4, 'MV Plans and Planners'; MV Leaflet 10, 50,000 Boys and Girls Deserve Leadership'; The Master Guide Manual; The Junior Missionary Volunteer Hand-book."
+24. That the sentence under "The Executive Committee," page 153, be revised page 154 be revised to read: " For fuller information in regard to plans and work of the senior and junior Missionary Volunteer Societies, see MV Leaflet 4, 'MV Plans and Planners'; MV Leaflet 10, 50,000 Boys and Girls Deserve Leadership'; The Master Guide Manual; The Junior Missionary Volunteer Handbook.